 Staghorn corals are important coral reef engineers, providing essential habitat for many other reef organisms.
 Unfortunately, coral populations have drastically declined and are threatened with extinction due to climate change, pollution, disease, overfishing, and habitat destruction.

-The University of Miami’s coral restoration project, in collaboration with the R.J.
-Dunlap Marine Conservation Program, focuses on propagating threatened Caribbean staghorn coral in underwater coral nurseries.
+The University of Miami’s coral restoration project, in collaboration with the Shark Research & Conservation Program, focuses on propagating threatened Caribbean staghorn coral in underwater coral nurseries.
 Nursery-reared corals are then outplanted to local reefs to enhance local staghorn populations and promotes natural recovery.

 For more information on the history of coral gardening and our coral restoration techniques, click here!

 Become a Citizen Scientist on our Rescue A Reef Expeditions

 Join us for a day of coral research and restoration on the beautiful coral reefs of South Florida!
 Learn about coral reef conservation and work alongside UM researchers as they create a sustainable source of staghorn coral for use in reef restoration activities.
 Visit the coral nursery to gather fragments and help plant these new corals onto nearby wild reefs.
 This is your chance to dive into coral restoration at the University of Miami with SRC!

 Half-Day Research Expedition (8am – 1pm) departing from Key Biscayne, FL

 2 shallow Scuba dives/snorkels with hands-on participation in restoration led by UM Researchers